vitalyrepin/vrepinblog/_posts/2015-06-29-JekyllMeta.md

 It makes a lot of sense to add its meta tags into your web pages.

 An article [Integrating Facebook Open Graph Meta Tags In Jekyll](http://danyalzia.com/2015/03/25/integrating-facebook-open-graph-in-jekyll/) gives detailed instructions on integration process.
 You can also take a look into [my blog sources](https://github.com/vitalyrepin/vrepinblog/blob/master/_includes/head.html) for more examples.
+Pay special attention to the *escape* filter which is needed to handle quotes properly.